invenia/DaskDistributedDispatcher.jl/docs/src/pages/manual.md

 Scheduler started at 127.0.0.1:8786
 ```

-Then, in a julia session set up a [`cluster`](https://docs.julialang.org/en/stable/manual/parallel-computing/#clustermanagers) of julia processes and initialize the workers by providing them with the dask-scheduler's tcp address:
+Then, in a julia session, set up a [`cluster`](https://docs.julialang.org/en/stable/manual/parallel-computing/#clustermanagers) of julia processes and initialize the workers by providing them with the `dask-scheduler`'s tcp address:

 ```julia
 using DaskDistributedDispatcher